 In particular, ethylene and propylene are produced in petrochemical industry by steam cracking.
 Ethylene is used to manufacture ethylene oxide, styrene monomer and polyethylene.
 Propylene is used to manufacture polypropylene but also acetone and phenol.
 Styrene, also known as vinyl benzene, is produced on industrial scale by catalytic dehydrogenation of ethyl benzene.
 Styrene is used in the rubber and plastic industry to manufacture through polymerisation processes such products as polystyrene, ABS, SBR rubber, SBR latex.
-Except for ethylene oxide production, which has stopped since 2002, the other productions of the above mentioned chemicals still occur in Italy.
-Activity data are stable from 1990 to 2012, with limited yearly variations, and a reduction in the last years.
+Except for ethylene oxide, whose production has stopped in 2002, the other productions of the above mentioned chemicals still occur in Italy.
+Activity data are stable from 1990 to 2012, with limited yearly variations along the timeseries and a reduction in the last years.

 Chemical industry includes non organic chemicals as chlorine/soda, sulphuric acid, nitric acid, ammonia.
 A limited production of fertilizers is also present in Italy.
-From 1990 to 2016 the production has been greatly reduced, with less than half of the 1990 production still occurring in 2016.
+From 1990 to 2017 the sum of productions of this source category has greatly reduced: in 2017 it was about a half of the production in 1990.

 This source category does include some emissions from the cogeneration of electricity.
-Due to the transformation of some of those plants in power plants directly connected to the grid, and so reported in category 1.A.1.a, the percentage of the category 1.A.2.c CO_2 emissions due to electricity generation has reduced from 1990 to 2016.
+Due to the transformation of some of those plants in power plants directly connected to the grid, and so reported in category 1.A.1.a, the percentage of the category 1.A.2.c CO2 emissions due to electricity generation has reduced from 1990 to 2017.